-At the end of 2017 there were 253 banks in Switzerland, eight less than the previous year.
-This reduction pertained only to the foreign banks or their branches.
+At the end of 2018 there were 248 banks in Switzerland.
 The Swiss National Bank (SNB) breaks the banks in Switzerland down into 8 Groups.

 Switzerland requires the best possible, internationally recognised framework conditions in order to ensure that it continues to have a strong and internationally competitive financial market in future.